googleforgames/quilkin/docs/faq.md

 ## Just how fast is Quilkin?
 What sort of performance can I expect?

-The project is still in alpha state right now, so no major optimisations for performance have been performed at this stage, but for right now it is _fast enough_ for this release.

-We plan on working more on performance in upcoming releases, both from an optimisation and observability perspective.
+Our current testing shows that on Quilkin shows that it process packets _quite fast_!

-We will always recommend you run your own load tests on your platform and configuration, as performance will always change depending on the underlying hardware, number of filters and configurations and more.
+We won't be publishing performance benchmarks, as performance will always change depending on the underlying hardware, number of filters, configurations and more.

+We highly recommend you run your own load tests on your platform and configuration, matching your production workload and configuration as close as possible.

+Our [iperf3](https://iperf.fr/) based performance test in the [examples' folder](../examples/iperf3) is a good starting point.

+Since this is still an alpha project, we have plans on investigating further performance improvements in upcoming releases, both from an optimisation and observability perspective as well.

 ## Can I integrate Quilkin with C++ code?